Road transport in Australia: Safety

-Vehicles are moderately safe.
-Many vehicle users cannot afford newer vehicles and as a result, the second-hand car market is quite large.
-There are many older model vehicles and while they require a Road Worthy Certificate (RWC) to ensure basic operation is sound, only newer vehicles have safety features such as crumple zones, air bags, etc. Seat belt usage is very high and it is illegal to not wear a seatbelt.
+Vehicle safety is to a high standard.
+Many motorists cannot afford newer vehicles and as a result, the second-hand car market is quite large in Australia.
+There are many older model vehicles and while they require a Road Worthy Certificate (RWC) to ensure basic operation is sound, only newer vehicles have safety features such as crumple zones, air bags, etc. Seat belt usage is very high and Australia was the first country to make seatbelt use compulsory by law in 1970.

 Several efforts have been made at educating the mass population about road safety, the most prominent and successful being the Victorian state Transport Accident Commission (TAC) road safety advertisements, which began in the late-1980s in print and television, which often depicted horrific and graphic road accidents initiated by various causes such as speed, alcohol and drug use, distraction, fatigue and many others.
-The TAC ads were very effective and reduced the road toll drastically.
+The TAC ads were very effective and reduced the death toll drastically.
 The method was subsequently adopted elsewhere in Australia and around the world.

 Speed limits have been progressively reduced in urban streets, from 60 km/h to 50 km/h and more recently, to 40 km/h near schools, in built up areas and shopping strips.
 This is to ensure safer stopping distances to minimise/reduce pedestrian injuries and casualties.